Lifting iso-dual algebraic geometry codes: Lifting iso-dual codes from the rational function field

 In $\fq(x)$ we choose pairwise distinct rational places $P_1, \dots, P_n$ for $n \geq 4$ even and we denote by $P_\infty$ the only pole of $x$ in $\fq(x)$.
 By considering the divisors

-of $\fq(x)$ we have that the AG-code $C_\cL(D,G)$ is an iso-dual code over $\fq(x)$ according to item ($c$) of Proposition~\ref{prop:isodual}.
+of $\fq(x)$ we have not only that the AG-code $C_\cL(D,G)$ is an iso-dual code over $\fq(x)$ but also that the divisor $2G-D$ is a canonical divisor according to items \eqref{isorat} and \eqref{isoratcan} of Proposition~\ref{prop:isodual}.
 Now, we are going to choose suitable places $P_1, \dots, P_n$ in $\fq(x)$ in order to be able to lift the iso-dual $C_\cL(D,G)$ over $\fq(x)$ to some elementary abelian $p$-extensions, and also to some Kummer extensions in the next section.

 Some of the examples given in this section include the important class of {\it maximal function fields}, that is, a function field $\cF$ over $\fqs$ of genus $g(\cF)$ such that its number $\cF(\fqs)$ of $\fqs$-rational points attains the upper bound on the Hasse-Weil bound, that is